0

 Ketogenic Diet as a Solution for Edema

-If swelling is cramping your style, cutting carbs could help remove edema by telling those sponges—the glycogen stores—to pack their bags and leave town with excess fluid in tow.
+If swelling is cramping your style, cutting carbs could help remove edema by reducing glycogen stores.

 Adopting a ketogenic diet often has this neat side effect because it nudges the body from sugar and towards using fat more efficiently for energy—which doesn't cling onto fluids quite so desperately.